philam/ubuild-jekyll/maps.md

     title="">this project</a> from <a href="https://cityrailways.com" title="">Andrea
     Spinosa</a> in Italy and <a href="https://www.railmaps.com.au/" title="">Australian
-    Rail Maps</a>, my mission is to create a unified design for all heavy and light rail passenger networks in every Australian city.<br><br>There is a single large poster showing the entire Australian network surrounded by each individual city map.<br><br>City maps are also available separately.
+    Rail Maps</a>, my mission is to create a unified design for all heavy and light rail passenger networks in every Australian city.<br><br>City maps are available separately.
 Lower resolution versions are available here to download.
 High-resolution posters and prints can be purchased on my online shop <a href="https://www.redbubble.com/people/pmallis" title="">here</a>.
   media:
     image: ''
     alt_text: ''